Traumatology and Orthopedics of Russia

 Conclusions.
 The Russian version of the Hip preservation surgery expectations survey is a useful and simple tool to assess preoperative expectations of patients with diseases of the hip joint.
 The survey makes it possible to structure and document the expectations and may be used in clinical practice and scientific studies.

-Facet joint denervation in the treatment of patients with degenerative deformities of the lumbar spine.
+Endoscopic and percutaneous denervation of facet joints in the treatment of patients with degenerative lumbar deformities: comparative analysis

 Abstract

 Methods.
-Design: a retrospective monocentre cohort study.
-Study group - 58 patients (m/f: 16/42).
-Median age 64 (60-69) years, minimum follow-up period - 2 years.
-In 28 cases endoscopic denervation of the lumbar facet joints at the apex of the deformity on both sides was performed (group A), in 30 cases percutaneous radiofrequency denervation in the appropriate volume was performed (group В).
-The effectiveness of the performed treatment was evaluated on the basis of the dynamics of pain syndrome (VAS), patients' quality of life (ODI), as well as the frequency of complications and repeated surgical interventions.
+The study enrolled 58 patients: 42 (72.4%) women and 16 (27.6%) men.
+Median age accounted for 64 (60-69) years, minimum follow-up period — 2 years.
+In 28 cases, we performed endoscopic denervation of the lumbar facet joints at the apex of the deformity on both sides (group A), in 30 cases — percutaneous radiofrequency denervation in the appropriate volume (group В).
+Evaluation of the treatment effectiveness was based on the dynamics of pain syndrome (VAS), patients’ quality of life (ODI), as well as on the frequency of complications and repeated surgical interventions.

-Conclusion.
+Conclusions.
 A more pronounced decrease in the intensity of back pain syndrome with preservation of the effect during the whole period of follow-up was noted in patients after endoscopic denervation.
-According to our data, the low efficacy of percutaneous denervation is due to the use of this technique in patients with severe deformity of the lumbar spine.
+However, this was accompanied by a longer duration of intervention and radiation load.
+According to our data, low efficacy of percutaneous denervation is due to the use of this technique in patients with severe deformity of the lumbar spine.

 Theoretical and experimental studies